 Pay Tangible Personal Property Taxes

 Tangible personal property taxes are assessed according to the value of the assets used in a business to derive income.
 This includes furniture, fixtures and equipment located in businesses and rental property, as well as structural additions to mobile homes.
 Tangible personal property taxes are collected on an annual basis.
-The tax year runs from January through December.
+They are Ad Valorem taxes, based on property values reported by each business, from which a final assessed value, as of January 1, is determined by the Property Appraiser.

 - Anyone in possession of assets on Jan.
 1 must file a tangible personal property tax form by April 1 of each year.